tomato42/tls13-spec/draft-ietf-tls-tls13.md

 record_version
 : The record_version field is identical to TLSPlaintext.record_version and is always { 3, 1 }.
+  Note that the handshake protocol including the Client and ServerHello messages authenticates the protocol version, so this value is redundant.

 length
 : The length (in bytes) of the following TLSCiphertext.fragment.